About the Family Caregiving Project

 The Family Caregiving Survey: An online survey was conducted between November 2019 and May 2020 asking individuals and members of families to share their insights.

 The Café Videos, Educational Materials, and other outputs of this project are relevant for families, educators, students, and healthcare providers and can be used in settings of all kinds to deepen understanding of the experiences of families facing issues related to mental health.
-Please stay in touch as we release new materials and reports through the next milestones in the project.

-The project is funded by a grant from the Social Sciences and Humanities Research Council of Canada and funding from the Factor-Inwentash Chair in Health and Mental Health at the University of Toronto.
+The project was funded by a grant from the Social Sciences and Humanities Research Council of Canada and funding from the Factor-Inwentash Chair in Health and Mental Health at the University of Toronto.
 The project received ethics approval at the University of Toronto (#34791).